DaleStack/Virgo/README.md

 ```
 This command migrates of all the model and automatically creates a table.

-You should see a virgo.db created (project-level).
+You should see a virgo.db created at a project-level.
+(If not created yet)

 ### Using the Model